yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-005_Verify_All_Input_Fields_Visible_Add_New_Address.md

-# TC-005 – Verify all input fields are visible in "Add New Address" form
+# TC-005 – Verify that all required fields are visible in the "Add new address" form

 ## 🧪 Test Steps
 1. Open the application